5T33Z0/Clover-Crate/Boot/README.md

 **`-wegnoegpu`**|Disables all GPUs but the integrated graphics on Intel CPU.
 Use if GPU is incompatible with macOS.
 Doesn't work all the time.
 **`nvda_drv=1`**|Enable Web Drivers for NVIDIA Graphics Cards (supported up to macOS High Sierra only).
-**`nv_disable=1`**|Disables NVIDIA GPUs (***don't*** combine this with `nvda_drv=1`)
+**`nv_disable=1`**|Disables NVIDIA GPUs (***don't*** combine this with `nvda_drv=1`) **'unfairgva=x'** (x = number from 1 to 7 )| Replaces `shikigva` in macOS 11+ to address issues with [**DRM**](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md) on AMD cards.
+It's a bitmask with 3 bits (1, 2 and 4) which can be combined to enable/select different features as [explained here](https://www.insanelymac.com/forum/topic/351752-amd-gpu-unfairgva-drm-sidecar-featureunlock-and-gb5-compute-help/)

 ### Network-specific boot arguments
 |Boot-arg|Description|